Did You Know The Peak Rotary Vise Has Extra Features?

 As already mentioned, the base can either be a pedestal or C-clamp depending on the version you buy.

-Model PRV-G2 sits steady on a 6”x 6” heavy platform made of steel; it is powder-coated and has non-skid and non-marking feet to protect any type of surface; has a recessed area for keeping hooks and beads; has two holes for mounting accessories; has a single screw for locking/unlocking the vise riser shaft.
+Model PRV-G2 sits steady on a 6”x 6” heavy platform made of steel; it is powder-coated and has non-skid and non-marking feet to protect any type of surface; has a recessed area for keeping hooks and beads; has two holes for mounting accessories; plus it also has a single screw for locking/unlocking the vise riser shaft.

 Model PRVC-1’s robust clamp has an adjustable grip range of “11/16” to 2-1/4”; its jaws are kept parallel by two guiding pins to prevent any movement; it has a deeply-rabbeted face that grips the table’s edge securely; its large tri-lobe screw makes adjusting very easy; it works even for curved edges or round tables; has a hole for mounting an accessory post.